When to Harvest Kabocha Squash

 When to Harvest Kabocha Squash?
 Once you see the fruit on the plant you should wait 50 to 55 days to harvest Kabocha squash.

-How to Harvest Kabocha Squash?
+How to Pick Kabocha Squash?
 Harvesting Kabocha squash is not difficult.
-The first thing you need to harvest Kabocha squash will be a sharp knife or pruning shears.
-Disinfect the tools you will use to harvest the squash with alcohol.
+The first thing you need to harvest Kabocha squash is a sharp knife or pruning shears to cut the stem, leaving a short stem attached to the fruit.
+Disinfect the tools you will use to pick the squash with alcohol.
+Be careful not to damage the squash during the harvesting process.

-Select only mature Kabocha squash, remember that Kabocha squash does not ripen off the vine.
-Cut the Kabocha squash, leaving 1” to 2” (2.5 to 5 cm) of stem for better storage.
-It is essential to leave some of the stem in the squash so that it can be stored better and longer.
+Select only mature Kabocha squash.
+Remember that Kabocha squash does not ripen off the vine.
+Once you’ve confirmed that the kabocha squash is ripe, cut it from the vine.
+Position the knife or pruning shears close to the stem.
+Cut the Kabocha squash, leaving a 1” to 2” (2.5 to 5 cm) stem for better storage.
+It is essential to leave some of the stem in the squash to store it better and longer.
+Be gentle to avoid any damage to the squash.
+If dirt or debris is on the kabocha squash’s surface, gently brush it off.

 Be sure to harvest all Kabocha squash before the frost begins.
 Watch the vine daily for new squash that is ripe and ready to harvest.